 - Minor 7, with m7 or -7 for the symbol (example: Am7)

-- Dominant 7, with "just 7" in the symbol (example: A7)
+- Dominant 7, with ONLY a number 7 in the symbol (example: A7)

 - Major 7, with maj7 in the symbol (example: Amaj7)

 Work through this shell voicings lesson, and come back here when you're done.

 Beginners: Learning Basic Jazz Guitar Chord Shapes